 It was brutal.
 First off, I am one of seven and we come from humble beginnings.
-There is not trust set aside for us, there is no discretionary income just lying around.
+There is no trust set aside for us, there is no discretionary income just lying around.
 We all had to work for everything we have.
 Getting started was not so simple.
 I sold nearly everything I had to start the business.
-I got a job as as a daycare director, working early mornings, afternoons and summers to keep the lights on.
+I got a job as a daycare director, working early mornings, afternoons, and summers to keep the lights on.

-We then started a KickStarter and raised $11,000 in 30 days.
-After we had some money for product we just began by slowly ordering product and immediately selling it and invested our profits back into the business.
-We kept our inventory risk extremely low and gained traction through social media, email marketing and our website.
+We then started a Kickstarter and raised $11,000 in 30 days.
+After we had some money for a product we just began by slowly ordering the product and immediately selling it and invested our profits back into the business.
+We kept our inventory risk extremely low and gained traction through social media, email marketing, and our website.

 What niche or hole in the market are you filling with Twill?

 We are fulfilling a connection between product and community building.
 We are seeing a strong shift in the giving economy.
 Customers want to be part of something more than a product, they want to be part of the culture and want membership to an authentic brand.